rupurt/duckdb-airport-extension/docs/README.md

            schema = Character: string
 ```

-In addition to the `criteria` parameter, the Airport extension will pass a GRPC header
+In addition to the `criteria` parameter, the Airport extension will pass additional GRPC headers.

-that contains a JSON serialized representation of all of the filters that are applied to
+#### Serializing Filters

-the results.
+The `airport-duckdb-json-filters` header is sent on the GRPC requests.
+The header contains a JSON serialized representation of all of the conditional filters that are going applied to the results.

 To illustrate this through an example: